corrode/corrode.github.io/content/blog/ugly/index.md

 ## Let Go Of Old Bad Habits

-Okay, you (or your team-member) reached acceptance, how *can* you do better?
+Okay, you (or your team-member) reached acceptance, how can you do better?

 The first step is to acknowledge that your existing code goes against Rust's design principles.
 It's a symptom of outdated ideas from the past still haunting you and holding back your progress.
 **Ugly Rust code is a band-aid around old, bad habits.**

 Based on this realization, we can systematically improve the code.
+While we go through the refactoring, keep in mind that there is no single "right" way to improve the code, but that it all depends on the context and your goals.

 There are a few techniques that can help you write better Rust code, some of which we've discussed before: